jshafto/app_academy_notes/w2_learning_obectives.md

 let counter = createCounter();
 console.log(counter()); //=> 1
 console.log(counter()); //=> 2
+// so the closure here comes into play because
+// an inner function is accessing and changing
+// a variable from an outer function

+// the closure is the combination of the counter
+// function and the all the variables that existed
+// in the scope that it was declared in. because
+// inner blocks/functions have access to outer
+// scopes, that includes the scope of the outer
+// function.

 // so counter variable is a closure, in that
 // it contains the inner count value that was
 // initialized by the outer createCounter() function